skatejs/skatejs/docs/api/prop.md

 Generally built-in properties return a definition containing `default`, `coerce`, `deserialize` and `serialize` options.

 *Empty values are defined as `null` or `undefined`.
 All empty values, if the property accepts them, are normalised to `null`.

-*Properties are only linked to attributes if the `attribute` option is set.
-Each built-in property, if possible, will supply a `deserialize` and `serialize` option but will not be linked by default.*